kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ![ShareBucket Workflow](images/share-bucket.png)

-> Note: if the bucket sharing is all within the same namespace then each `BucketAccessRequest` (also in that namespace) only needs to reference the existing BR.
+If the bucket sharing is all within the same namespace then each `BucketAccessRequest` (in the namespace) only needs to reference the existing BR.

 Here is the workflow: